 The Pupil Premium Grant is additional funding given to publicly-funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-For the 2017 to 2018 financial year, schools have received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+For the 2018 to 2019 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 - £1,320 for primary-aged pupils